m0ru/gameful-design/_posts/2016-04-03-destinies.md

 to the genre-as-is.
 Examples would be “RTS without units”, “Beat Game without Music” or “RPG without playing a character”.

-“Destinies” results from the last primary generator. instead of playing a character, the two players play disembodied forces of luck and misfortune, triumph and defeat.
+“Destinies” results from the last of these primary generators. instead of playing a character, the two players play disembodied forces of luck and misfortune, triumph and defeat.
 A rather dim-witted hero stumbles through a dungeon in an attempt to get the loot